-MEI Pharma, Inc. (formerly Marshall Edwards Inc.) is a development-stage oncology company focused on the clinical development of novel small molecules for the treatment of cancer.
+MEI Pharma, Inc. (formerly Marshall Edwards Inc.) is a development-stage oncology company focused on the clinical development of novel therapies for cancer.
 We were incorporated in Delaware in 2000 as a wholly owned subsidiary of Novogen Limited ("Novogen").
 Our common stock is listed on the Nasdaq Capital Market and was previously listed under the symbol "MSHL" through June 30, 2012.
 On July 2, 2012, in conjunction with the change of our corporate name to MEI Pharma, Inc., our common stock began trading under the symbol "MEIP".
 In December 2012, Novogen distributed to its shareholders substantially all of its MEI Pharma common stock.